5/5/2025

 speaker

-Eric Benovitch
+Eric Benevich

 Yeah, with regards to the question around patient persistency, generally it's been very steady from the early days of the launch through the most recent cut that we looked at.
 And we haven't seen any real differences in persistency across the different channels, whether the patient's being treated by a psychiatrist, a neurologist, or more recently coming in through long-term care.
 I did comment that this was a challenging Q1, a little bit more challenging perhaps than what we've seen in years past.
-Anecdotally, feedback from the customers was that the reauthorization process was a bit more challenging from their perspective, and we saw slightly higher drop-offs in delayed refills versus prior years.
+Anecdotally, feedback from the customers was that the reauthorization process It was a bit more challenging from their perspective, and we saw slightly higher drop-offs in delayed refills versus prior years.
 All of that was counterbalanced by the record number of new patient ads.
-And so that's really what gives us the confidence and conviction and the acceleration of our growth, given the uptake that we saw with new patients in Q1.
-But overall, no, we're not seeing any real differences in patient persistency by segment.
+And so that's really what gives us the, you know, sort of the confidence and conviction in the acceleration of our growth, given the uptake that we saw with new patients in Q1.
+But overall, no, we're not seeing any real differences in patient persistency by segments.

 speaker